 About

 The Program in Native American and Indigenous Studies (NAIS) at The University of Texas at Austin has a global, comparative focus with a particular strength in the Americas.
-As an intellectual, interdisciplinary field, NAIS fosters and supports teaching and research on the languages, cultures, knowledges, and histories of Native American and/or Indigenous tribes, peoples, societies, and communities.
+As an intellectual, interdisciplinary field, NAIS fosters and supports teaching and research on the languages, cultures, knowledges, and histories of Native American and Indigenous tribes, peoples, societies, and communities.
 We are also committed to cultivating and developing good relations with all the American Indian and Indigenous tribes and communities in Texas and beyond.

 History